davidemerson/nnix.com/content/reading/James_Joyce_s_Dublin_Houses_And_Nora_Barnacle_s_Galway.md

   rating = ["4"]
 +++

 An excellent book!
-Really informative and well researched.&nbsp
+Really informative and well researched.

+I found this book in a Haarlem (Netherlands) bookstore, another good find before an airplane ride.